awcarlsson/marius-api-doc/api.rst

     torch::Tensor getNumNeighbors(bool incoming = true)

-Get the number of neighbors in a graph.
+Get the number of neighbors for each node in the graph.

 ===================  ==========  ===========
    Parameter         Type        Description